Program Goals and Objectives

 Evaluation

+Each rotation has a faculty education liaison who coordinates mid-rotation feedback to help residents in their continuous growth.
 Faculty evaluate residents at the end of each rotation and their overall progress is reviewed semi-annually.
-Residents are also evaluated by nurses, peers, medical students, patients using a 360-degree evaluation Residents are evaluated on professionalism, medical knowledge, patient-care skills, technical skills, interpersonal and communication skills, practice-based learning and improvement and systems-based practice.
+Residents are also evaluated by nurses, peers and medical students using a 360-degree evaluation format.
+Residents are evaluated according to the ACGME Milestones on professionalism, medical knowledge, patient-care skills, technical skills, interpersonal and communication skills, practice-based learning and improvement, and systems-based practice.